Metamodernism and Andy Mister’s Liner Notes (Station Hill, 2013)

 Seth Abramson’s review-essay in the Huffington Post, “On Literary Metamodernism” (July 2013), however, had me raising my eyebrow.
 According to Abramson, Liner Notes is “one manifestation of metamodernism.”
 While I appreciate Abramson’s sweeping ambition and willingness to account for our complex contemporary moment as well as his enthusiasm for Mister’s text, I found his review-essay to be extremely under-historicized.
 There is no indication of how Liner Notes is in dialogue with modernism, and indeed, no substantial discussion of modernism in Abramson’s piece.

 By contrast, David James and Urmila Seshagiri’s article “Metamodernism: Narratives of Continuity and Revolution” from last month’s issue of PMLA uses the term in a much clearer and useful way in terms of literary history: “Metamodernism regards modernism as an era, an aesthetic, and an archive that originated in the late nineteenth and early twentieth centuries.”
 In discussing writers such as Tom McCarthy, James and Seshagiri argue that “metamodernist writing incorporates and adapts, reactivates and complicates the aesthetic prerogatives of an earlier cultural moment.”
-They focus on twenty-first century fiction but I do think there is good work to be done on twenty-first century metamodernist poetry (I’m thinking of a book such as Kristin Prevallet’s Everywhere Here and in Brooklyn (A Four Quartets) (2012), which rewrites T.S.
+They focus on twenty-first century fiction but I do think there is good work to be done on twenty-first century metamodernist poetry (I’m thinking of books such as Kristin Prevallet’s Everywhere Here and in Brooklyn (A Four Quartets) (2012) and John Beer’s The Waste Land and Other Poems (2010), which rewrite T.S.
 Eliot).

 To return to Abramson, I can’t agree that Liner Notes is metamodernist.
 If anything–because of its proximity to nonfiction, because its insistent use of reportage–it’s metarealist.